Implications of the $S_8$ tension for decaying dark matter with warm decay products: Conclusions

-{\em Conclusions$-$} In this Letter we have studied the cosmological phenomenology of a scenario in which CDM decays into one WDM and one DR species.
+In this article we have studied the cosmological phenomenology of a scenario in which CDM decays into one WDM and one DR species.
 Through a comprehensive MCMC analysis including up-to-date data, we demonstrated that the $\Lambda$DDM scenario can resolve the $S_8$ tension.
-The inferred $S_8$ value is in excellent agreement with its direct measurement from WL, due to the suppression in the gravitational clustering induced by WDM free-streaming in a similar fashion to massive neutrino or standard WDM cosmologies.
+The inferred $S_8$ value in the analysis combining all data sets is in excellent agreement with the direct measurement from WL, due to the suppression in the gravitational clustering induced by WDM free-streaming in a similar fashion to massive neutrino or standard WDM cosmologies.
 However contrarily to the latter, the specific time dependence of the power suppression imprinted by the decay allows to accommodate simultaneously all the data considered in this work.
-On the other hand, we confirm that this model cannot resolve the Hubble tension.
 Finally, we briefly outlined implications and possible future developments of our study, in view of DM model building, the $\Lambda$CDM small-scale crisis and the recent Xenon-1T excess.
-Future experiments measuring the growth rate of fluctuations at $0\lesssim z\lesssim1$ or the CMB lensing power spectrum to $\sim1\%$ accuracy will further test this scenario.
+Future experiments measuring the growth rate of fluctuations at $0\lesssim z\lesssim1$ or the CMB lensing power spectrum to $\sim1\%$ accuracy will further test this scenario. \\ \\

-{\em Acknowledgements}$-$ The authors warmly thank Rodrigo Calderón, Zackaria Chacko, Abhish Dev, Peizhi Du, Yuhsin Tsai, Julien Lesgourgues and Pasquale Serpico for many useful comments and discussions.
+{\em Acknowledgements} The authors warmly thank Rodrigo Calderón, Zackaria Chacko, Abhish Dev, Peizhi Du, Yuhsin Tsai, Julien Lesgourgues and Pasquale Serpico for many comments and discussions.
 This work has been partly supported by the CNRS-IN2P3 grant Dark21, the ANR project ANR-18-CE31-0006, the national CNRS-INSU programs PNHE and PNCG, and the European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreements N$^\circ$ 690575 and N$^\circ$ 674896.
-The authors acknowledge the use of computational resources from the Ulysses SISSA/ICTP super-computer in Trieste, the CNRS/IN2P3 Computing Centre (CC-IN2P3) in Lyon, the IN2P3/CNRS and the Dark Energy computing Center funded by the OCEVU Labex (ANR-11-LABX-0060) and the Excellence Initiative of Aix-Marseille University - A*MIDEX, part of the French “Investissements d’Avenir” programme. \\
+The authors acknowledge the use of computational resources from the Ulysses SISSA/ICTP super-computer in Trieste, the CNRS/IN2P3 Computing Centre (CC-IN2P3) in Lyon, the IN2P3/CNRS and the Dark Energy computing Center funded by the OCEVU Labex (ANR-11-LABX-0060) and the Excellence Initiative of Aix-Marseille University (A*MIDEX) of the “Investissements d’Avenir” programme.
+This project has received support from the European Union’s Horizon 2020 research and innovation program under the Marie Skodowska-Curie grant agreement No 860881-HIDDeN.\\